Oral health is incredibly important for our pets, yet many of our cats and dogs develop dental issues by the time they’re only three years old.

 Even if you’re good at regularly brushing your pet’s teeth at home, some plaque and tartar can’t be removed by brushing alone.

 As a result, many dogs and cats start to develop dental issues while they’re still relatively young.
 As plaque forms on your pet’s teeth, it hardens into tartar deposits.
 If left to accumulate on your pet’s teeth, this can lead to periodontal disease.

 Even if you think your pet’s teeth look fine from a quick glance, a detailed examination from your vet may reveal something different.
 Dr Emma Milne BVSc FRCVS told us that: “Too often in practice we see animals that are quietly suffering with inflamed gums, cavities, and even chronically infected tooth roots.”

 Our Vet Relationship and Claims Manager and qualified vet nurse Sarah James says: "Regular dental checks are one of the best methods of prevention, vets can pick up on issues and advise pet owners early."

-Pet owners should look out for any signs of dental disease that include:
+Pet owners should look out for any signs of dental disease, which include:

 Inflamed or bleeding gums